 Video courses, which usually contain lecture series with worksheets or exercises that allow you to practice coding.
 Although simple, a lot of these courses run side by side with a code editor, allowing you to write your code as you watch the videos.
 This can provide huge learning benefits, as it ensures that you remember the maximum amount possible and that you get the most out of your course.

 You can try it yourself by enrolling in some coding video courses offered by BitDegree.
 By using BitDegree coupons you can even get these courses for free, so it’s worth it to check out.
+Another option is to use micro-scholarships to get your course fees completely sponsored by someone else.

 Learning paths is a learning method that is especially effective when there’s a lot of information to absorb.
 It focuses on dividing complex or/and vast topics into smaller chunks.
 It’s a perfect learning method for those who are determined about their careers and want all of the information in one place.